-Join us every Tuesday at 7:00pm in the Joseph D. Carrier Art Gallery at the Columbus Centre.
+Join us every Tuesday at 7:00pm in the Joseph D. Carrier Art Gallery.
 Free admission and no RSVP required.
 Light refreshments will be served.

 Upcoming Cultural Tuesdays Presentations